-"Families and Their Social World" by Seccombe (2nd edition) - NOTE: I requested that the BC bookstore order copies of the 'loose-leaf' version of this book, which saved students about \$80 each!
-You may want to purchase a three-ring binder to put the pages in.
+"Families and Their Social World" by Seccombe edition) - NOTE: I requested that the BC order copies of the 'loose-leaf' version of this which saved students about \$80 each!
+You will purchase a three-ring binder to put the pages in.

-Additional readings are on posted on our course website (which is accessed through MyBC)
+Additional readings are on posted on our course (which is on Canvas)

-Additional purchase: Please purchase about 10 scantron forms from the bookstore
+Additional purchase: Please purchase about 10 forms from the bookstore website scantron